Fermi scale from quantum gravity scaling solution: Quantum gravity and self-organized criticality

 In the limit $\tilde{\rho} \to 0$, $\tilde{h} \to 0$ the function $f$ approaches a constant, $f = 2w_0$, and $\delta_g = 0$.
 Nevertheless, the field derivatives $\partial_{\tilde{h}} \ln f = \xi_H / (2w_0)$, $\partial_{\tilde{\rho}} \ln f = \xi / w_0$ contribute to $\tilde{\rho} \partial_{\tilde{\rho}} \lambda_m = -\beta_m/2$.
 In the limit where $\xi / w_0$ and $\xi_H / w_0$ can be considered as independent of $\lambda_m$ the field derivatives of $f$ do not contribute to the anomalous dimension $A_m$, however.

 For the computation of $A_m$ we have assumed implicitly that the other couplings as $y_t^2$, $g_3^2$, $\xi/w_0$ \etc are independent of $\lambda_m$.
 The proper procedure considers small deviations of all couplings from their values on the critical surface.
 In the linear approximation the flow (or $\tilde{\rho}$-dependence) of these deviations is given by the stability matrix.
 The anomalous dimension $A_m$ corresponds to an eigenvalue of the stability matrix.
 The diagonalization of the stability matrix is equivalent to a computation to which degree other couplings depend on $\lambda_m$.
 Given the small role that the Higgs field plays in the ultraviolet region, and the smallness of $\lambda_m$, it seems unlikely that other couplings depend effectively on $\lambda_m$ in a substantial way.
 This justifies the neglect of this effect for the computation of $A_m$.
+Additional fields of the short distance model can also contribute to the scalar field anomalous dimension $\eta_H$.
+The contribution from gauge bosons is negative, which can somewhat lower the value of $A_m$.
+These contributions are suppressed, however, by the small values of the gauge couplings.